qorix-group/score/docs/features/communication/abi_compatible_data_types/index.rst

   `full specification <https://en.cppreference.com/w/cpp/language/classes.html#Standard-layout_class>`__)

 Field ordering must be preserved and padding must be identical across compilers.
 Any alignment greater than the default must be explicitly declared.
+Empty structs and tuples are forbidden, because zero-sized types have different representations in C++ and Rust.

 Enums
 """""